NVIDIA/spark-rapids/integration_tests/README.md

 For the most part you can ignore this file.
 It provides the underlying Spark session to operations that need it, but most tests should interact with it through `asserts.py`.

-All data generation should occur within a Spark session.
+All data generation and Spark function calls should occur within a Spark session.
 Typically this is done by passing a lambda to functions in `asserts.py` such as `assert_gpu_and_cpu_are_equal_collect`.
 However, for scalar generation like `gen_scalars`, you may need to put it in a `with_cpu_session`.
-It is because negative scale decimals can have problems if called from outside of `with_spark_session`.
+It is because negative scale decimals can have problems when calling `f.lit` from outside of `with_spark_session`.

 ## Guidelines for Testing